HaMi67011/web-crawler/README.md

 # web-crawler
-It's a my semster project with i have done with threads and curl lib in c++ lanuage
+It's a my semster project which i have done with threads and curl lib in c++ lanuage

 you have to make two directories of name "html_docs" and other one is "getlinks_docs"